NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 ![](../images/triangular_lattice.png)
 </center>

 To demonstrate this in practice, we will compute the power (an absolute quantity) of the $(0,1)$ order of a triangular lattice of cylindrical rods (height: 0.5 µm, radius: 0.1 µm) on a glass ($n=1.5$) substrate with periodicity of 1.0 µm.
 Note that this is a 3D simulation.
-In this example, the plane of incidence is *yz* and the $E_x$ source therefore corresponds to the $\mathcal{S}$ polarization.
+In this example, the plane of incidence is $yz$ and the $E_x$ source therefore corresponds to the $\mathcal{S}$ polarization.

 The simulation script is in [examples/grating2d_triangular_lattice.py](https://github.com/NanoComp/meep/blob/master/python/examples/grating2d_triangular_lattice.py).